yandexdataschool/Practical_RL/README.md

 # Announcements
+* 28.02.17 - (HSE) homework 4 published
 * 24.02.17 - Dependencies updated ([same url](https://github.com/yandexdataschool/Practical_RL/issues/1)).
-Please install theano/lasagne/agentnet until week4.
+Please install theano/lasagne/agentnet until week4 or make sure you're familiar enough with your deep learning framework of choice.
 * 23.02.17 - YSDA homework 2 can be found [here](https://github.com/yandexdataschool/Practical_RL/tree/master/week2).
 If you're from HSE you can opt to submit either old or new whichever you prefer.
 * 17.02.17 - warning! we force-pushed into the repository.
 Please back-up your github files before you pull!
 * 16.02.17 - Lecture slides are now available through urls in README files for each week like [this](https://github.com/yandexdataschool/Practical_RL/tree/master/week1#materialshttps://github.com/yandexdataschool/Practical_RL/tree/master/week1#materials).
 You can also find full archive [here](https://yadi.sk/d/loPpY45J3EAYfU).